manojgudi/senml_yang_draft/draft.md

 |===

 Section 11 of {{RFC8428}} specifies how SenML format is described for encoding into JSON, XML and CBOR.
-However, IoT devices which use YANG data models for data validation and data exchange, don't have any easy way to incorporate and validate their SenML measurements.
+However, IoT devices which use YANG data models don't have any easy way to incorporate and validate their SenML measurements.
 Additionally, in absence of a YANG model, low powered devices which send measurements in SenML, cannot use CORECONF representation model without resorting to some sort of intermediate data processing.
 Hence, if SenML has a YANG model, these low powered devices can describe their data entirely in it.
-Their data can further be transformed in CORECONF, which complies with SenML-CBOR encoding rules and which can be transmitted over the network.
+Their data can further be transformed in CORECONF, which complies with SenML-CBOR encoding rules before transmitting it over the network.

 To enable accurate, fast and efficient transmission of data conforming to YANG models, Schema Identifiers (known as SIDs) can be generated and assigned for each YANG element {{I-D.ietf-core-sid}} .
 These SIDs can be used to transform data in CORECONF format as demonstrated in {{I-D.toutain-t2t-sid-extension}}.
 An example of this is also described in [Transforming SenML to CORECONF](#transforming-senml-to-coreconf) below.

 # YANG Model for SenML: Considerations

-As described in {{RFC8428}}, SenML measurements consists of field and its corresponding value, and each field is identified by its label (which are different for JSON and CBOR).
+As described in {{RFC8428}}, SenML measurements consists of field and a value, and each field is identified by its label (which are different for JSON and CBOR).
 Each value has a well-defined data-type for encoding in JSON, in CBOR or in XML as outlined in [section 12.2 RFC 8428](https://www.rfc-editor.org/rfc/rfc8428#section-12.2).
-Hence, to describe a generic SenML model in YANG, it is necessary to represent each field as a YANG leaf with the most appropriate YANG type assosciated with the type from the "XML Type" Column.
+Hence, to describe a generic SenML model in YANG, it is necessary to represent each field as a YANG leaf with the most appropriate YANG type associated with the type from the "XML Type" Column.

 An user data type is created in the YANG model to make XML Integer like type-definition.
 XML [Double type](https://www.w3.org/TR/xmlschema11-2/#double) follows [IEEE 754-2008 definition](https://ieeexplore.ieee.org/document/4610935), which results in approximately 15 significant digits.
 However for the YANG model, XML Double is replaced by a Number type, which is a decimal64 type with 5 precision digits and has a range of \[-92233720368547.75808, 92233720368547.75807\].
 This is chosen arbitrarily to balance precision and range in YANG but can be changed by the user later.

 * bn:
-    Base Name which is directly mapped to String
+    Base Name, which is directly mapped to String
 * bt:
-    Base Time which is mapped to closest type available in YANG, decimal64.
+    Base Time, which is mapped to closest type available in YANG, decimal64.
 * bu:
-    Base Unit which can be mapped to string type in YANG with special rules where units can be restricted to ones listed in Section 12.1 (primary units) of {{RFC8428}} or can be extended to support secondary units described Section 3 in {{RFC8798}}.
+    Base Unit, which can be mapped to string type in YANG with special rules where units can be restricted to ones listed in Section 12.1 (primary units) of {{RFC8428}} or can be extended to support secondary units described Section 3 in {{RFC8798}}.
 * bv:
-    Base Value which can be mapped to decimal64 type in YANG, with precision of 5 digits.
+    Base Value, which can be mapped to decimal64 type in YANG, with precision of 5 digits.
 This can be overridden using redefine keyword when this YANG module is imported.
 * bs:
     Base Sum, live Base Value, can be mapped to decimal64 type and its precision can be overridden later.
 * bver: